nais/doc/basics/access.md

 2. Click on "Add app" at the top of the page
 3. Locate "Google Cloud Platform", and click on the icon

-After you have done this the user will be synced to Google Cloud Platform.
+After you have done this your user will be synced to Google Cloud Platform.
 The sync is not instantaneous, but usually does not take more than a few minutes.

 First you need to install `gcloud` following the [instructions] for your platform.